Compulsory Farm CPD

 Understanding anthelmintic resistance, and how it impacts on choices in parasite control strategies, is thus a key part of the prescribing process for RAMAs, and is factored into much of the CPD that AMTRA RAMAs undertake in each two-year CPD period.

-The AMTRA Council and Board, acting on a recommendation from the AHDA Council, has agreed that in the two-year CPD period from July 2021, there will be an element of compulsory farm CPD, with a focus on resistance and its management, within the existing CPD points target.
+The AMTRA Council and Board, acting on a recommendation from the AHDA Council, has agreed that in the two-year CPD period from July 2023, there will be an element of enhanced/compulsory farm CPD, with a focus on resistance and its management, within the existing CPD points target.

 1. The CPD in question gains extra points, earning 10 points per hour rather than 4 to 8 points per hour typically given to other CPD.